-- 62. If an entity is required to prepare consolidated financial statements, a director or officer of a subsidiary must give the parent entity all information requested that is necessary to prepare the consolidated financial statements and the notes to those statements. - 63.
-Relief from preparing consolidated financial statements is only available where: - the impact of consolidation is not material (see paragraphs 12 and 13 above)
+- 49. If an entity is required to prepare consolidated financial statements, a director or officer of a subsidiary must give the parent entity all information requested that is necessary to prepare the consolidated financial statements and the notes to those statements. - 50.
+Relief from preparing consolidated financial statements is only available where: - the impact of consolidation is not material (see paragraphs 14 and 15) - the parent is an intermediate parent and the conditions in paragraphs 4 and Aus4.2 of AASB 10 are satisfied (see paragraphs 49 and 50)